 How can you avoid owning a high cost fund when a lower cost alternative is available?

-Just last month, we onboarded a new client from a mega Wall Street bank (horse and carriage).
+Just last month, we onboarded a new client from a mega Wall Street bank.
 The client was involved in the management of their finances having regular meetings with their advisor.

 The client owned an S&P 500 index fund with an expense ratio of 1.86%.